 June marks the start of the summer travel season and it’s also an important month to the LGBTQ community.
 It’s Gay Pride month!
-And now, same-sex couples can legally plan their fabulous destination weddings and honeymoons thanks to the Supreme Court’s decision last year.
-But this year, hundreds of people will converge on Washington, DC, for Capital Pride and for the National Equality March on Sunday, June 11, 2017.
+And now, same-sex couples can legally plan the perfect destination wedding and the ultimate gay honeymoon thanks to the Supreme Court’s decision in 2016.
+And every year, hundreds of people converge on Washington, DC for Capital Pride.

-And even if you don’t make it to the March or the District’s Gay Pride celebration this month, you’ll want to add these not-to-be-missed things to see and do to your list when visiting the nation’s capital.
+And even if you don’t make it to the District’s Gay Pride celebration this month, you’ll want the nation's capital to your list of top LGBTQ travel destinations and add these not-to-be-missed things to see and do to your trip itinerary.

 Explore the Gayborhoods

 Once the go-to spot for fun, DuPont Circle, has seen a few gay-owned businesses and bars close, but a few staple bars and restaurants remain like Cobalt, The Fireplace, J.R.’s, Floriana and Annie’s, the late-night spot to grab a bite after a night of bar hopping.
 And areas like Petworth, Brookland and NoMa have seen dramatic changes with construction of new residential areas and businesses popping up everywhere.